-The Center for the Study of Ethics in Society at Western Michigan University is sponsoring reading groups during the spring 2018 semester.
+The Center for the Study of Ethics in Society at Western Michigan University is sponsoring reading groups during the fall 2018 semester.
 Join us for spirited discussions about ethics.

 Ethics Between the Lines

 Books are provided free of charge for the first 10 people who sign up for each group.